Rental Registry Program (RRP)

 Do long-term care and similar healthcare facilities need to register their units?

 Such facilities only need to register units that 1) include private living, cooking, sleeping and bathing facilities for each household or resident and 2) do not include access to healthcare or related services in their base rental rates or required community entry fees.
-If you received a registration letter for your property via USPS mail, but believe that your property may not be required to register based on these criteria, please contact staff at rentalregistry@paloalto.gov to complete the required affidavit and avoid potential penalty fees.
+If you received an official registration letter for your property via USPS mail, but believe that your property may not be required to register based on these criteria, please contact staff at rentalregistry@paloalto.gov to complete the required affidavit and avoid potential penalty fees.

 REGISTRATION LETTERS

-Please email staff at rentalregistry@paloalto.gov with your property address and APN to request a registration letter for your property and to voluntarily participate in this program.
+Please email staff at rentalregistry@paloalto.gov with your property address and APN so that staff can confirm whether a registration letter was sent to the mailing address on file for your property.

 UNIT COUNTS AND DEFINITIONS